lonelycodes/excali_script/project_plan.md

   - add a box for the file
   - for each dependency of the file \* make a line from the file to the dependency
     NOTE: could use a graph library for this??

+this one is a bit tricky
+might have to represent as DAG and then use sth like https://graphviz.org/